-Ballymore has proposed a two-year exploration program that includes activities across all three Project areas comprising a mix of geological mapping, soil and stream geochemistry, geophysics, and drilling.
+Ballymore has proposed an 18-month exploration program that includes activities across all three Project areas comprising a mix of geological mapping, soil and stream geochemistry, geophysics, and drilling.
 A summary of the program is shown in Table 9-1.

 Table 9-1.
-Proposed two-year exploration program.
+Proposed 18-month exploration program.